AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/03.adguard-logs/docs.en.md

 1. Stop AdGuard.

-2. Open the console.
+2. Open the console (type 'cmd' in the start panel).

-3. Go to the folder C:\Program Files (x86)\Adguard>Adguard.exe /trace.
+3. Go to the folder C:\Program Files (x86)\Adguard>Adguard.exe with the command cd C:\Program Files (x86)\Adguard if you are using 64bit Windows, and cd C:\Program Files\Adguard if you use 32 bit one).

-4. Run the app with the /trace command.
+4. Run the app with the command cd C:\Program Files (x86)\Adguard if you are using 64bit Windows, and cd C:\Program Files\Adguard in case if 32 bit one).

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/Ru/Windows7.1/buker-trace.png" />